Welcome to the webpage for the Ragle Human Nutrition Center (HNC) on the University of California, Davis campus.

 The following rooms can be reserved for research studies; a brief description follows:

 The kitchen is used for metabolic meal and test food production for research projects that involve provision of foods to volunteer subjects.
 The kitchen is equipped with a stove top oven and a microwave; a three-compartment sink, and refrigerator/freezer space.
 A linen service supplies glass and mop towels and laboratory coats that are for kitchen use only.
 A limited amount of temporary storage is available; however, we ask that upon completion of your study all study-related items are stored elsewhere.
 All personnel must be trained in kitchen safety by Ragle personnel prior to using the kitchen.

 Four tables that seat about 3-4 people each are available for service and consumption of study-related food and beverages, study consenting activities, or completion of study-related questionnaires by research participants.

 This room has a reclining phlebotomy chair and room to measure vital signs, such as blood pressure, and can be used for private one-on-one consenting.

 This room has an upright phlebotomy chair and is the primary phlebotomy room in the facility typically used by the Ragle phlebotomist.

 This room has two beds that can be used for phlebotomy or vascular studies.
 A linen service provides sheets.

 This room has a biological safety cabinet and clinical centrifuge that are available for use.

 Two parking spaces designated "Parking by Special Permit Only" are available for study volunteers for up to 2 hours.
-One space is located in the northwest corner of lot #46 and one space is on the far east end of lot #47.
+Both spaces are located in the northwest corner of lot #46.
+These permits are issued by studies for their study volunteers.